wangsix/VMO_repeated_themes_discovery/README.md

     The [MIREX dataset](http://www.music-ir.org/mirex/wiki/2014:Discovery_of_Repeated_Themes_%26_Sections).

+* estimation_20150201

+    The experiment results using the scripts.

 * supplementPlots

     Folders corresponding to the five music pieces from the dataset have supplement plots not shown in the submitted paper.